Suspected Omicron coronavirus case found in Germany | Health

 Suspected Omicron coronavirus case found in Germany

-The Omicron variant of the coronavirus has probably arrived in Germany, a minister in the western state of Hesse said on Saturday, after mutations were found in a passenger arriving from South Africa.
+The Omicron variant of the coronavirus has probably arrived in Germany, officials in the western state of Hesse said on Saturday, after mutations were found in a passenger arriving from South Africa.

-"Last night several Omicron-typical mutations were found in a traveler returning from South Africa," tweeted Kai Klose, social affairs minister in Hesse, home to Frankfurt airport, Germany's biggest hub and one of Europe's busiest airports.
-He added a full sequencing of the variant was being carried out and the person was isolating.
-Anyone who has traveled from South Africa in the last few weeks should limit contacts and get tested, he said.
+"Last night several Omicron-typical mutations were found in a traveller returning from South Africa," tweeted Kai Klose, social affairs minister in Hesse, home to Frankfurt airport, Germany's biggest hub and one of Europe's busiest airports.
+He added the person was isolating and said anyone who had travelled from South Africa in the last few weeks should limit contacts and get tested.

+The city of Frankfurt's health authority said later it expected the results of a full sequencing on Monday.
+A routine check last week after a positive test had thrown up the case which showed indications of the new variant, it said.
+It started testing all travellers from South Africa and Namibia on arrival at Frankfurt airport when the new variant became known.
+No tests have so far been positive.

+"Our current routine procedures enable us, together with Frankfurt airport, to quickly implement the necessary measures to minimise the risk of spreading," said Peter Tinnemann, head of the Frankfurt Health Authority.
+The new variant has emerged as Germany and many other European countries grapple with a surge in coronavirus cases.

 Immunologist Leif Erik Sander of the Charite hospital in Berlin said current vaccines would probably offer at least some protection against the Omicron variant.
 "I'm optimistic we won't have to start from scratch," he told the townhall, adding more research was needed.